telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/manual-setup.md

 </html>
 ````

-    >tip The above DOCTYPE directive must reflect your custom requirements.
+    >The above DOCTYPE directive must reflect your custom requirements.
 You can find more details about the page settings used in this tutorial in the                      [Defining document compatibility](http://msdn.microsoft.com/en-us/library/cc288325(v=vs.85).aspx)  MSDN article.

 1. Initialize the browser’s viewport in the ```<head>``` element: